 - Together with the publisher, the editor establishes a transparent mechanism for authors to appeal editorial decisions.

 - Confidentiality is rigorously maintained, with the editor safeguarding all submitted materials and communications with reviewers.

 - The editor promptly discloses any potential editorial conflicts of interest to the publisher in writing.

 Duties of Reviewers

-- Reviewers should point out relevant published work which is not yet cited.
+- Reviewers should identify relevant published work that has not been cited in the manuscript.

 Duties of Authors